- See: Total Hip Replacement Menu:

 along posterior edge of medius

-- references: Increased incidence of femoral fractures in small femurs and women undergoing uncemented total hip arthroplasty – why?
+- Increased incidence of femoral fractures in small femurs and women undergoing uncemented total hip arthroplasty – why?

 - Frx Occurring in the Post Op Period: